sustainable-computing/VPP-Contracts/README.md

 A longer notebook on EDA, also including EV arrivals.
 This notebook can be ignored

 ### 7PreprocessElaad
+Here the Elaad dataset is preprocessed as decribed on section 7.1 of the paper

+### 8NewBids :bar_chart:
+Here figures 3 and 4 are created.
+The results for many different runs of the online algorithm are analyzed.

 ### Other files
 * **sensitivity.py**: Helper functions for notebooks 2 and 3
+* **analysis_tools.py**: Helper functions for notebook 8